-> A foreclosure in Louisiana is either an executory proceeding or judicial (which means the foreclosure goes through court).
-An executory proceeding, like a judicial foreclosure, also goes through court, but it’s a faster process.
+A foreclosure in Louisiana is either an executory proceeding or judicial.
+An executory proceeding, like a judicial foreclosure, goes through court, but it’s a faster process.
 While most residential foreclosures in Louisiana go through the executory process, here are the procedures for both kinds of foreclosures.

 Again, the vast majority of foreclosures in Louisiana are completed in an executory proceeding.
 In this type of foreclosure, after the foreclosing party (called the “bank” in this article) files a petition and supporting evidence, the court summarily orders the property seized and sold.
 What gives the bank the right to conduct this streamlined foreclosure process?
 You probably consented to this kind of foreclosure when you signed your loan documents.